zkamvar/workbench-mdf-shell-novice/episodes/03-create.md

 > In the example below, what does `cp` do when given three or more file names?
 >
 > ~~~
-> $ ls -F
+> $ ls
 > ~~~
 > {: .language-bash}
 > ~~~
-> amino-acids.txt  animals.txt  backup/  elements/  morse.txt  pdb/  planets.txt  salmon.txt  sunspot.txt
+> amino-acids.txt  animals.txt  backup  elements  morse.txt  pdb  planets.txt  salmon.txt  sunspot.txt
 > ~~~
 > {: .output}
 > ~~~